charmbracelet/gum/README.md

 To view or pipe the command's output, use the `--show-output` flag.

+By default, spinner will not be printed when output is piped or redirected.
+Use the `--show-spinner` to make it visible in such case.

 ```bash
 gum spin --spinner dot --title "Buying Bubble Gum..." -- sleep 5
 ```